20laura10/Average-Benjamini-Hochberg-Correction/README.md

 ### Key Objectives:
 - Implement the Average BH correction in Python.
-- Analyze the performance of the method on simulated datasets and real world omics datasets.
+- Analyze and evaluate the performance of the method on simulated datasets and real world omics datasets.
-- Provide reproducible code for educational and research purposes.
--

 ## 🤝 Acknowledgments

 Special thanks to our supervisor for their contributions to the project and the accompanying report and the research group.

 For questions, feel free to reach out or open an issue.